jackiotyu/vscode-replace/README.md

     // Replace settings, configure variable name mappings for more parameters
     // and $1 to $n prefix customization "jsReplace.setting": {
+        // Add to each ordinal number, set to 1, indicating that the ordinal starts at 1 "orderOffset": 0,
+        // Matching ordinal order(start with 0)
+        "order": "$order",
         // Matching substrings
         "match": "$_",
         // If the prefix matches the grouping variable,